njanes/UBC-Programming-in-Python-for-Data-Science/README.md

 This repository holds notebooks from assignments and projects for modules constituting the Programming in Python for Data Science course through UBC's Extended Learning.

 This repository is comprehensive and contains all assignments completed.
+It has been updated to contain the final project.

 ## Course Modules